-Emotional, physical, and chemical stress can all have damaging effects to the brain and nervous system.
-Recent research has proven ashwagandha is more than a stress reliever, it also protects the brain from degeneration and improves symptoms of alzheimer’s, depression, and anxiety.
+Emotional, physical, and chemical stress can all have damaging effects on the brain and nervous system.
+Recent research has proven ashwagandha is more than a stress reliever, it also protects the brain from degeneration and improves symptoms of Alzheimer’s, depression, and anxiety.

 A reduction in amyloid plaques (these cause degradation of the brain)

 Improved Brain Function and Learning

 There is also now, evidence that ashwagandha is effective at treating both anxiety and depression.
 In fact, in a recent study, it’s results were comparable to common pharmaceutical drugs lorazepam and imipramine without the side effects.

 In the 12-week controlled study, 87 participants with anxiety were given 300mg of ashwagandha two times a day or two placebo pills two times per day.
 The group treated with ashwagandha resulted in much greater improvements in anxiety as well as focus, reduced stress, and decreased fatigue than the placebo group.

 The other major benefit of ashwagandha is that there are no adverse reactions by taking it compared to anti-depressant and anti-anxiety medications which can have terrible side effects.